Linear discriminant analysis: Biomedical studies

 The main application of discriminant analysis in medicine is the assessment of severity state of a patient and prognosis of disease outcome.
-For example, during retrospective analysis, patients are divided into groups according to severity of disease – mild, moderate and severe form.
-Then results of clinical and laboratory analyses are studied in order to reveal variables which are statistically different in studied groups.
-Using these variables, discriminant functions are built which help to objectively classify disease in a future patient into mild, moderate or severe form.
+For example, during retrospective analysis, patients are divided into groups according to severity of disease – mild, moderate, and severe form.
+Then results of clinical and laboratory analyses are studied to reveal statistically different variables in these groups.
+Using these variables, discriminant functions are built to classify disease severity in future patients.
+Additionally, Linear Discriminant Analysis (LDA) can help select more discriminative samples for data augmentation, improving classification performance.

 In biology, similar principles are used in order to classify and define groups of different biological objects, for example, to define phage types of Salmonella enteritidis based on Fourier transform infrared spectra, to detect animal source of Escherichia coli studying its virulence factors etc.